| PlasmaIntroduction

 with a merely theoretical approach, despite having trained

+as a mathematician himself.
 He is probably Norway's greatest ever

 scientist, and many of his works are still used as reference